Application of a time-convolutionless stochastic Schr\"odinger equation to energy transport and thermal relaxation

 \section{Conclusions}

-In conclusion, we have investigated a time-local (time-convolutionless) version of a \emph{non-Markovian} stochastic Schr\"odinger equation, which correctly describes the approach to thermal equilibrium and energy transport as obtained from a non-Markovian master equation.
-These two examples show that the TCLSSE is a viable alternative for obtaining the exact dynamics of a non-Markovian open quantum system.
-Moreover, contrary to other approximations, e.g., the Born-Markov approximation to the Redfield equation \cite{Breuer2002}, this stochastic equation reproduces the full dynamics of the non-Markovian master equation.
-This TCLSSE can be integrated with moderate numerical cost, comparable to that of a Markovian system.
+In conclusion, we have numerically investigated a time-local (time-convolutionless) version of a \emph{non-Markovian} stochastic Schr\"odinger equation, which correctly describes the approach to thermal equilibrium and energy transport as obtained from the general master equation (\ref{nmme}).
+We report two case studies, which show that the TCLSSE is a viable alternative for obtaining the exact dynamics of a non-Markovian open quantum system.
+Moreover, contrary to other approximations, e.g., the Born-Markov approximation to the Redfield equation \cite{Breuer2002}, this stochastic equation reproduces the full dynamics of the non-Markovian master equation, and therefore could be used to investigate the transient dynamics and the approach to equilibrium.
+The TCLSSE can be integrated with moderate numerical cost, comparable to that of a Markovian system.
 It also shows more advantageous scaling with the number of states compared to the master equation, which is particularly useful for large systems.
 We have also introduced an efficient and portable numerical algorithm for the generation of the coloured complex noise necessary to solve the time-convolutionless stochastic Schr\"odinger equation.
 Our numerical algorithm is moderately faster than other available algorithms and requires only the power spectrum, $C(\omega)$, of the bath-correlation function as input.

 \ack

 R. B. and R. D'A. acknowledge support from MICINN (FIS2010-21282-C02-01 and PIB2010US-00652), the Grupos Consolidados UPV/EHU del Gobierno Vasco (IT-319-07) and ACI-Promociona (ACI2009-1036) and the financial support of the CONSOLIDER-INGENIO 2010 ``NanoTherm'' (CSD2010-00044).
 R. B. acknowledges financial support from IKERBASQUE, Basque Foundation for Science and the Ministerio de Educaci\'on, Cultura y Deporte (FPU12/01576).
 C. T. acknowledges financial support by the Deutsche Forschungsgemeinschaft, in part through Research Unit FOR 1154 ``Towards Molecular Spintronics''.
 R.D'A. acknowledges the support from the Diputacion Foral de Gipuzkoa via the grant number Q4818001B and is thankful for its hospitality to the Physics Department of the King's College London.